How to Lower Your Weed Tolerance: A Fool-Proof Guide

 Conclusion

-But while a high tolerance may make it necessary to consume more cannabis to produce the effects you're used to, there are plenty of things you can try to help lower or eliminate your tolerance.
+But while a high tolerance may make it feel necessary to consume more cannabis to produce the effects you're used to, there are plenty of things you can try to help lower or eliminate your tolerance.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.